whitneyburton/portfolios/20151002-ryan-asensio-m2.markdown

 ## Community
 ### Giving Feedback

-?
+  I did my best to give insightful feedback to my peers, highlighting both what they do best and what they can improve on.
+I make a strong effort to err on the harsher side while providing criticism so that people who want to change for the better have material to work off of.

 ### Playing a Part

   I emptied and refilled ~5 dishwashers this module.
 Not too bad, but not as good as last module.
 I helpled out a 1508 student on several occasions in the first few weeks.
 I addented DSA a few times.
 I brought breakfast the second-to-last friday for the school.
 I gave a pretty cool lightning talk about cheese.
  Will do another in the same style next module.
-Also helped lead a student session with Jusint Holzmann.
+Also helped lead a student session with Jusin Holzmann.